-The problem becomes how to find $\sigma_T^2$ or $\sigma_S^2$ and how to separate their effects.
+The problem becomes how to find σ_T^2 or σ_S^2 and how to separate their effects.
 Although Trait scores are thought to be stable over time, State scores, while fluctuating, show some (unknown) short term temporal stability.
 Consider a measure of depression.
 Part of an individual's depression score will reflect long term trait neuroticism and some of it reflects current negative emotional state.
 Two measures taken a few hours apart should produce similar trait and state values, although measures taken a year apart should reflect just the trait.

 In all cases, we are interested in the scores for the individuals being measured.
 To make the problem even more complicated, it is likely that our Trait or State scores reflect some aggregation of item responses or of the ratings of judges.
-Thus, we want to assess the variance due to Traits or States that is independent of the the effects of items/judges, how much variance is due to the items or judges, and finally how much variance is due to the items or judges, and finally how much variance is due to the items or judges, and finally how much variance is due to the items or judges, and finally how much variance is due to the interactions of items/judges with the Trait/State measures.
+Thus, we want to assess the variance due to Traits or States that is independent of the effects of items/judges, how much variance is due to the items or judges, and finally how much variance is due to the items or judges, and finally how much variance is due to the items of the Trait/State measures2.
 To be consistent with much of the literature, we will treat Trait and State as both latent sources of variance for the observed score X and refer to Trait as a stable across time and State as varying across time.
 We recognize, of course that Traits do change over longer periods of time but will use this stable/unstable distinction for relatively short temporal durations.
-Although some prefer to think of specific variance ( $\sigma_s^2$ ) and error variance ( $\sigma_e^2$ ) as hopelessly confounded, we prefer to separate them for there are some designs (e.g., test-retest vs. parallel forms) that allow us to distinguish them.
+Although some prefer to think of specific variance (σ_s^2) and error variance (σ_e^2) as hopelessly confounded, we prefer to separate them for there are some designs (e.g., test-retest vs. parallel forms) that allow us to distinguish them.

-$^{2}$ Unfortunately, some prefer to use State to reflect the measure at a particular time point and to decompose this "State" into Trait and Occasion components (Cole et al., 2005).
+$^{^{2}}$ Unfortunately, some prefer to use State to reflect the measure at a particular time point and to decompose this "State" into Trait and Occasion components (Cole et al., 2005).